No immediate lockdown in Mumbai amid rise in COVID-19 cases: Civic officials | Health

 As many as 23,000 COVID-19 tests were conducted by the civic body on Monday.

-The city has recorded a positivity rate of six per cent, which is quite less compared to other cities in Maharashtra, a civic official said.
+The city has recorded a positivity rate of 6 per cent, which is quite less compared to other cities in Maharashtra, a civic official said.

-Considering this, there is no immediate need to impose a lockdown in the metropolis, the official said.
+The COVID-19 cases were scattered across the city and not concentrated in a particular locality and hence, a lockdown won't be effective, he said.

+''Presently, slums have just 2 to 3 per cent cases, and the number of cases reported from residential buildings are also not high.
+A lockdown won't be effective in such a situation,'' the official said.

 Officials have, however, warned that if citizens do not follow the COVID-19 protocol, the civic body may be forced to take stringent steps.